ComparativeGenomicsToolkit/hal2vg/README.md

 ## To do:
 * More testing (though sanity checks built into hal2sg and sg2vg passing on lots of data so far).
-* Repackage as part of Cacuts or vg?
+* Repackage as part of Cactus or vg?
 * Output protobuf directly?
 * Profile on very large graphs

 ## Algorithm

 This tool is a composition of `hal2sg` and `sg2vg`.
 It converts HAL into an in-memory version of the GA4GH Side Graph format, then exports that to vg.
-The main difference is that it couts out the need to go through the SQL graph server format.
+The main difference is that it removes the need to go through the SQL graph server format as an intermediate.
 All dependencies are included as submodules.

 ## Instructions